 Diabetes – The longer you have diabetes, the higher the chances become that you will develop heart disease because, over time, high blood glucose can damage your blood vessels and the nerves that control your heart.
 People with diabetes tend to develop heart disease at a younger age than people without diabetes – and adults with diabetes are nearly twice as likely to suffer or die from heart disease and stroke.
 The body uses glucose with the help a a hormone secreted by the pancreas called Insulin.
 Diabetes occurs when the pancreas do not produce enough Insulin to process glucose and causes blood sugar levels to rise.
 Maintaining blood sugar is important.
 The A1C test shows an average of blood glucose level over a period of 3 months and the higher your A1C number, the higher the blood glucose levels – which means more harm to the heart, blood vessels, kidneys, eyes, and feet.

 Treatments for heart disease and cardiovascular disease include making heart-healthy lifestyle changes, taking some prescribed medicines, and undergoing certain medical procedures as necessary.
 If you have symptoms caused by the narrowing or blockage of an artery, you may need a medical procedure such as angioplasty and/or stent placement.
 Treatment goals are to prevent you from having a heart attack or stroke and to stop the disease from becoming worse.
 Your individual treatment depends on how severe your condition is, your symptoms, as well as your age and overall level of health.

 Prevention is always the best medicine.
 South Strand Cardiology strongly endorses focusing on your heart health to stop or decrease the chance of developing a heart condition in the first place.
-If you are concerned about your heart health, contact us to schedule an appointment today.
+If you are concerned about your heart health, contact us today.